 Background: The name Pokolbin as legend has it, is derived from the early Hungarian migrant settlers to the area and means ’hot as hell’ or ’hell hole’, referring to the hot, dry and sometimes inhospitable summers that regularly reach 45º C.

 Fruit source: The wine is made from fruit harvested off a 45 year-old Semillon block on the Kindred family’s ‘Lochleven Estate’ vineyard in Pokolbin.

 Fermentation: The handpicked grapes were fermented in stainless steel tanks under temperature control.

-Tasting note: Very pale to light straw in colour, the nose is citrus dominant, with lemon scents and lime zest.
-The palate has a linear focus based on superfine acidity supporting citrus fruits.
+Tasting note: A pale nearly clear colour, the nose is citrus dominant, but has lifted tropical fruit overtones.
+The palate is tight and focused based on superfine acidity supporting the clean citrus fruits.
 A zesty mouthfeel with great persistence of flavour.

 Cellaring estimate: Long term.
 15+ years.